A comprehensive resource for safe and responsible laser use

 Lasers emit concentrated beams of light, which can heat up sensitive surfaces (like the eye's retina) and cause damage.
 Camera sensors are, in general, more susceptible to damage than the human eye.

 For large scale shows such as televised concerts, laser show producers work with clients to avoid TV camera locations and video projectors (ILDA Members, see this page for details; login required).
-However, it is not possible for laser show producers to be responsible for all cameras and camcorders which might be used at a show.
+However, it is not possible for laser show producers to be responsible for all cameras, smartphones and camcorders which might be used at a show.

 Tips for audience members with cameras when lasers are in use

 Therefore, if you attend a show as an audience member, you should take reasonable precautions not to let a laser beam DIRECTLY enter your camera lens.

 - You can photograph the beams in midair, or doing graphics on a screen.
 If you can't see the laser source (projector output aperture or bounce mirror) in your viewfinder, this means you're not getting the full beam power into your lens.
 Indirect viewing like this should not cause damage.

 - Avoid beams which are coming straight into your lens (or bounced off a mirror or other reflective surface and then into your lens).
 The damage potential is much greater when the entire beam power enters the camera lens.

 - The degree of damage can vary widely.